Technigo/project-survey/code/README.md

-# Technigo React Starter App
+# Build a Survey with React

+### This project was made as part of Technigo’s front-end developer boot camp Fall 2020.

 This app has been generated using `create-react-app`, then cleaned up a little so we have a project with just the elements we need to get started.